astronomer/docs/learn/data-quality.md

 The checks performed for both tools are:

-- "MY_DATE_COL" has only unique values.
+- `MY_DATE_COL` has only unique values.
-- "MY_DATE_COL" has only values between 2017-01-01 and 2022-01-01.
+- `MY_DATE_COL` has only values between 2017-01-01 and 2022-01-01.
-- "MY_TEXT_COL" has no null values.
+- `MY_TEXT_COL` has no null values.
-- "MY_TEXT_COL" has at least 10 distinct values.
+- `MY_TEXT_COL` has at least 10 distinct values.
-- "MY_NUM_COL" has a minimum value between 90 and 110.
+- `MY_NUM_COL` has a minimum value between 90 and 110.
-- `example_table` has at least 1000 rows.
+- `example_table` has at least 10 rows.
-- The value in each row of "MY_COL_1" plus the value of the same row in "MY_COL_2" is equal to 100.
+- The value in each row of `MY_COL_1` plus the value of the same row in `MY_COL_2` is equal to 100.
-- "MY_COL_3" contains only the values `val1`, `val2`, `val3` and `val4`.
+- The most common value in `MY_COL_3` is either `val1` or `val4`.

 ### Example: SQL check operators

 The example DAG includes the following tasks:

 - The`SQLColumnCheckOperator` performs checks on several columns in the target table.
-- Two `SQLTableCheckOperators` perform one check each.
-One operator checks several columns, while the other checks the entire table.
+- The `SQLTableCheckOperators` performs checks on the whole table, involving one or more columns.
-- The `SQLCheckOperator` makes sure a categorical variable is set to one of four options.
+- The `SQLCheckOperator` makes sure the most common value of a categorical variable is one of two options.

 While this example shows all the checks being written within the Python file defining the DAG, it is possible to modularize commonly used checks and SQL statements in separate files.
-If you're using the Astro CLI, you can add the files to the `/include` directory.
+If you're using the Astro CLI, you can add the files to the `include` directory.

 <CodeBlock language="python">{example_dag_sql_check_operators}</CodeBlock>